ismail-gits/helm-chart-online-shop-microservices-application/README.md

     ```

 ## Acknowledgements
-I would like to extend my gratitude to Google Container Registry (gcr) for hosting the publicly available Docker images used in this project.
+I would like to extend my gratitude to Google Cloud for hosting the publicly available Docker images used in this project.
 This Helm chart was inspired by the need for a robust and scalable solution for deploying online shop applications on Kubernetes.